Hypercomplex number: Cayley–Dickson construction

 All of the Clifford algebras Clp,q($\mathbb{R}$) apart from the real numbers, complex numbers and the quaternions contain non-real elements that square to +1; and so cannot be division algebras.
 A different approach to extending the complex numbers is taken by the Cayley–Dickson construction.
 This generates number systems of dimension 2n, n = 2, 3, 4, ..., with bases $\left\{1, i_1, \dots, i_{2^n-1}\right\}$, where all the non-real basis elements anti-commute and satisfy $i_m^2 = -1$.
 In 8 or more dimensions (n ≥ 3) these algebras are non-associative.
 In 16 or more dimensions (n ≥ 4) these algebras also have zero-divisors.

-The first algebras in this sequence are the four-dimensional quaternions, eight-dimensional octonions, and 16-dimensional sedenions.
+The first algebras in this sequence include the 4-dimensional quaternions, 8-dimensional octonions, and 16-dimensional sedenions.
 An algebraic symmetry is lost with each increase in dimensionality: quaternion multiplication is not commutative, octonion multiplication is non-associative, and the norm of sedenions is not multiplicative.
+After the sedenions are the 32-dimensional trigintaduonions (or 32-nions), the 64-dimensional sexagintaquatronions (or 64-nions), the 128-dimensional centumduodetrigintanions (or 128-nions), the 256-dimensional ducentiquinquagintasexions (or 256-nions), and ad infinitum, as summarized in the table below.

 The Cayley–Dickson construction can be modified by inserting an extra sign at some stages.
 It then generates the "split algebras" in the collection of composition algebras instead of the division algebras: